gridcoin-community/Gridcoin-Research/README.md

 Community
 =========

-For general questions, please visit our Discord server at https://discord.gg/jf9XX4a, or Freenode IRC in #gridcoin-help.
+For general questions, please visit our Discord server at https://discord.gg/jf9XX4a, or Libera Chat in #gridcoin-help.
 We also have a Slack channel at [teamgridcoin.slack.com](https://join.slack.com/t/teamgridcoin/shared_invite/zt-3s81akww-GHt~_KvtxfhxUgi3yW3~Bg).

 License
 -------